 Learn more about us, find out about our services, and our approach, review our case studies, or contact us to discuss your needs.

-How can leaders learn the high-level capabilities they will need in the next decade?
-Charity leadership is a complex business.
-Charity leaders in the 2020s will find themselves working at the edge of what they know: indeed perhaps many already are.
-There are no silver leadership bullets: not even donated ones.
-Which is why charity … Continued
+How can charity leaders develop the capabilities they’ll need in the 2020s?
+Charity leaders deal with complexity.
+Charity leaders in the 2020s will find themselves working at the edge of what they know.
+Many, perhaps, already are.
+There are no…

-Uncertainty is sure to be a big talking point on the new NCVO programme Charity Leadership in the 2020s that I am co-creating with Rebecca Nestor.
-Here’s what I’m noticing and thinking as we pool our ideas and experiences.…
+How to construct leadership narratives is likely to be a talking point on the new NCVO programme Charity Leadership in the 2020s that I am co-creating with Rebecca Nestor.
+Here’s what I’m noticing and thinking as the programme takes shape.
+If you have…

 Don’t mention the ‘P’ word: talking about developing leaders